 Movember & Men’s Health Awareness | More Than a Mustache

-During the month of November you may see many of those around you growing out beards and mustaches in support of “Movember.”
-But what exactly is that raising awareness for?
+During the month of November, you may see many of those around you growing out beards and mustaches in support of “Movember.”
+But what exactly are we raising awareness for?

-November is a time to raise awareness for men’s health, and the prevention, screening, and treatment of some issues that impact those who identify as men.
+November is a time to raise awareness for men’s health, and the prevention, screening, and treatment of the major issues that impact those who identify as men.
 Movember is one of the leading charities geared towards men’s health, leading the charge in focusing research efforts and raising awareness.

 - Prostate cancer

 These are the men’s health "Big 3."
 While those who identify as men can of course be affected by other diseases (heart disease, we’re looking at you), these three major issues impact the men in our lives most frequently.